Income Tax Consultant | Appeal Filing - Income Tax Online

 Every investment fund referred to in section 115UB, shall furnish the return of income in respect of its income or loss in every previous year

-CONSEQUENCES FOR NON FILING OF INCOME TAX RETURN :
+CONSEQUENCES FOR NON FILING OF INCOME TAX RETURN BY THE DUE DATES:

-1.Late Filing Fees -If return is filed after, the late fees would be Rs 1000/- if income is more than the maximum amount not chargeable to tax and does not exceed Rs 5 lakhs.
+1.Late Filing Fees -If return is filed after the due date , the late fees would be Rs 1000/- if income is more than the maximum amount not chargeable to tax and does not exceed Rs 5 lakhs.
 If total income exceeds Rs 5 lakhs and return is filed after due date the late fees would be Rs 5,000/-

 3.Non-Carry Forward of Losses - Will not be able to carry forward losses if the return of income is not filed within due date.